xattacker/EasyWSDLPrefixTrim/README.md

 <br><br>
 Usage:<br>
 execute the exe file, select the source code folder(with java code inside).
-It will catch the prefix name, and click button "trim" to trim the class prefix
+It will catch the prefix name, and click button "trim" to trim the class prefix<br><br>

 Before:<br>
 ![avatar](/rm_res/before.png)<br>